Grilled Olive and Fig Tapenade

 1 small garlic clove, peeled

-1 teaspoons capers, rinsed, drained and squeezed dry
+1 teaspoons capers, drained, rinsed and squeezed dry

 1 sprig fresh rosemary (about ½ teaspoon minced)